kleinnconrad/PL-SQL-Exponential-Smoothing-implementation/README.md

 # PL/SQL Exponential Smoothing

-This repository provides a PL/SQL procedure for calculating simple exponential smoothing directly within an Oracle Database.
+This repository provides a handmade PL/SQL procedure for calculating simple exponential smoothing directly within an Oracle Database.
 It is designed for time-series forecasting and trend analysis, applying diminishing weights to older observations.

 ## Overview